sdwalker62/MachineLearningLab/README.md

 # 1. Image Hierarchy

 The current heirarchy of images can be found below.
 A description of each image can be found in the docs folder.
-The docs folder contains auto-generated documentation that is updated on every build to insure always up-to-date information about each image.
+The docs folder contains auto-generated documentation that is updated on every build to ensure always up-to-date information about each image.
 Feel free to use any of the images found in this repository as a base for your own custom images.
 I will keep these images updated regularly from the upstream repositories.

 <details>
 <summary> click to reveal image hierachy diagram </summary>